hirokoymj/gcp-study-note/qwiklabs/quiz-1-core-infra.md

 - Cloud Storage
 - App Engine

-Q: What is a Kubernetes cluster?

-- A group of pods that manage the administration of a Kubernetes application.
-X
-- A group of machines where Kubernetes can schedule workloads. \*\*
-- A group of containers that provide high availability for applications.

-> Review the "Kubernetes" lecture.

 Q: How do containers access an operating system?

 - Containers use a shared base operating system stored in a Cloud Storage bucket.
 X